moonguest7/Digital-Clock/README.md

 # Digital-Clock
-A simple digitsl clock made with javascript, html,  and css.
+A simple digital clock made with javascript, html,  and css.